BrianMouraJr/ProPortfolio/README.md

 ## Installation

-To install, download as a zip file or git clone in gitbash or other equivelences.
+To install, download as a zip file or git clone in gitbash.

 ## Visuals